haxdoggy/ransomware-groups/README.md

 ### Please Note:

-The techniques, tools, and code discussed here are for educational purposes only.
+- The techniques, tools, and code discussed here are for educational purposes only.

-Illegal activities, including the deployment or distribution of ransomware, are criminal offenses and carry severe legal penalties.
+- Illegal activities, including the deployment or distribution of ransomware, are criminal offenses and carry severe legal penalties.

-This post does not condone hacking or unauthorized access but aims to offer educational insights into cybersecurity threats.
+- This post does not condone hacking or unauthorized access but aims to offer educational insights into cybersecurity threats.

-By proceeding, you agree to use this information responsibly and in accordance with all applicable laws.
+- By proceeding, you agree to use this information responsibly and in accordance with all applicable laws.

 ## Websites collecting ransomware groups and leaks:
 #### https://www.ransomware.live/
 #### https://www.ransomlook.io/recent

+# Groups:

 ## ThreeAM
 http://threeamkelxicjsaf2czjyz2lc4q3ngqkxhhlexyfcp2o6raw4rphyad.onion/